 Treatment for entropion requires surgical lifting of the eyelid to force it to roll outward in a natural position.

 Progressive Retinal Atrophy

-Progressive retinal atrophy or PRA is a genetic disorder where the retina gradually degrades.
+Progressive retinal atrophy, or PRA, is a genetic disorder where the retina gradually degrades.
 PRA can eventually cause blindness.
-There is a genetic test for PRA, and owners should not breed dogs that carry PRA mutations.
+There is a genetic test for PRA, and owners should not breed dogs with PRA mutations.